-- Composite SAT 1330 or ACT 29 (Note: SMU is adopting a one-year test-optional policy to ease student stress during the COVID-19 pandemic.
-Spring and Fall 2021 applicants to SMU will not have to submit standardized test scores, nor will Fall 2021 applicants to the Hunt Leadership Scholars program.)
+- Composite SAT 1330 or ACT 29 (Note: SMU has adopted a temporary test-optional policy.
+Spring and Fall 2023 applicants to SMU will not have to submit standardized test scores, nor will Fall 2023 applicants to the Hunt Leadership Scholars program.)

 - Completion of a strong college preparatory curriculum, typically including AP courses, IB courses, and honors classes.

 * If the school does not rank students, then the expectation is a strong academic record.

 In addition to submitting an application for admission to SMU, students applying for the Hunt Leadership Scholarship must submit an additional essay and YouTube video statement.